soraxas/firmware/README.md

   - `statsLayerStack` will output information about layer stack (into the buffer).
   - `statsPostponerStack` will output information about postponer queue (into the buffer).
   - `statsActiveKeys` will output all active keys and their states (into the buffer).
+  - `statsActiveMacros` will output all active macros (into the buffer).
   - `diagnose` will deactivate all keys and macros and print diagnostic information into the status buffer.
   - `setEmergencyKey KEYID` will make the one key be ignored by postponing mechanisms. `diagnose` command on such key can be used to recover keyboard from conditions like infinite postponing loop...
 - Delays: